Free, confidential HIV, Hepatitis C, and Syphilis testing

 Gonorrhea is a sexually transmitted infection that can affect both men and women.
 It is a localized infection that can be contained in the genitals, rectum, or throat.
 There are an estimated 820,000 new cases of gonorrhea in the United States, and less than half of them are reported to the Center for Disease Control and Prevention.

-According to the CDC 2014 STD Surveillance Report, Louisianaranks:
+According to the CDC 2014 STD Surveillance Report, Louisiana ranks #1 Gonorrhea

 There are rising concerns for the cure of gonorrhea as research has indicated gonorrhea is becoming resistant to antibiotics.
 We are down to 1 recommended effective class of antibiotics to treat it.
 And, this is alarming!